 One of the areas of search engine research is concept-based searching.
 Some of this research involves using statistical analysis on pages containing the words or phrases you search for, in order to find other pages you might be interested in.
 Obviously, the information stored about each page is greater for a concept-based search engine, and far more processing is required for each search.
 Still, many groups are working to improve both results and performance of this type of search engine.
 Others have moved on to another area of research, called natural-language queries.

 The idea behind natural-language queries is that you can type a question in the same way you would ask it to a human sitting beside you -- no need to keep track of Boolean operators or complex query structures.
 The most popular natural language query site today is AskJeeves.com, which parses the query for keywords that it then applies to the index of sites it has built.
 It only works with simple queries; but competition is heavy to develop a natural-language query engine that can accept a query of great complexity.

-For more information on search engines and related topics, check out the links on the next page.
+For more information on search engines and related topics, check out the links below.